a-le/microDbal/README.md

 For more information about the rationale behind this approach, see: [PHP Delusions - Try Catch](https://phpdelusions.net/delusion/try-catch)

 ---
-### Isn't it better to use a query builder than writing SQL by hand ?
-- If your code targets multiple databases, the answer is yes !
-Query builders helps abstract database-specific differences and make your code more portable.
-- However, in other cases, consider the tradeoffs :
-  - SQL written directly in your code is always more readable and expressive than generating it with PHP code, provided you are familiar with SQL.
-  - You are limited to common SQL functionalities.

 ## Running Tests
 To run tests using PHPUnit: